TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/events/_index.md

   --data '{"identifiers":[{"application_ids":{"application_id":"app1"}},{"gateway_ids":{"gateway_id":"gtw1"}}]}'
 ```

->Note: The created API key for events is highly privileged; do not use it if you don't need it for events.
+>**Note**: The created API key for events is highly privileged; do not use it if you don't need it for events.

-## Example: join flow
+## Example: Join Flow

-These are the events of a typical join flow:
+See the events of a typical join flow in the example below:

+<details><summary>Join flow example</summary>

 ```js
 {